6 Best Women’s Sleeping Bags for Backpacking in 2024

 Some lightweight backpackers won’t even entertain the idea of a sleeping bag, and instead, opt for a camping quilt.
 Quilts are a lightweight backcountry option generally designed to be paired with a sleeping pad.
 It’s basically a blanket with a foot box that will keep you warm without any unnecessary insulation or weight.
 Quilts offer a better warmth-to-weight ratio since they cut out material that’s normally compressed under your body in a traditional mummy bag.

-However, quilts are more drafty than mummy bags, so in cold or windy conditions we’d opt for a mummy bag.
+However, quilts can be more drafty than mummy bags, so in really cold or windy conditions we’d opt for a mummy bag.
 Be sure to check out Enlightened Equipment if you’re interested in going ultralight with a sleeping quilt.
+This is the quilt I’ve been using for years, and I’m not sure I’d ever go back to a normal sleeping bag in the summer months.

 a backpacking tent set up next to the ocean with a purple 2-person backpacking quilt laid out